FrantisekKrenzelok/FrantisekKrenzelok.github.io/_posts/2024-03-12-linux-kernel-module-dev.md

 sudo dnf install ncurses-devel
 ```
 ## Qemu VM
-_I have followed this fedora guide: https://developer.fedoraproject.org/tools/virtualization/installing-qemu-on-fedora-linux.html_
+> The following section is in based on the following qemu [fedora guide](https://developer.fedoraproject.org/tools/virtualization/installing-qemu-on-fedora-linux.html)
-_Non-fedora users should be able to follow it._
+> _Non-fedora users should also be able to follow it._

 ### Steps
 1. Download a ISO, server flavor(no gui) is probably all you need depending on the module's purpose
 2. Create the following folder structure and move the ISO file accordingly